suyash-thakur/sql-csv/README.md

 ## Supported SQL Syntax

-`csv-sql` supports a subset of the SQL syntax.
+`sql-csv` supports a subset of the SQL syntax.
 The following SQL statements are supported:

 - `SELECT`
 - `FROM`